 Your baby may have their blood sugar tested soon after the birth, to make sure that they are not experiencing hypoglycemia.
-(Breastfeeding immediately after birth is the best way to prevent this.)
-It is also recommended that breastfeeding continue for at least three months to help prevent childhood obesity.
+(Nursing immediately after birth is the best way to prevent this.)

 In most pregnancies, labour starts between 37 and 42 weeks after the last menstrual period.
 Labour is considered preterm labor when it starts before the beginning of the 37th week.

 What causes preterm labour?

 It is not known exactly what causes labour to start.
 Hormones produced by both the pregnant person and fetus play a role.
 Preterm labor may be a normal process that starts early for some reason.
 Or, it may be started by some other problem, like infection of the uterus or amniotic fluid.
 In most cases of preterm labour the exact cause is not known.
 Half of pregnant people who go into preterm labour have no known risk factors.